 The app helps the planner resolve any scheduling conflicts that are identified.
 Planners can drill down the hierarchy starting from the order header down to operations and suboperations.
 The filtering criteria can be applied based on order type, processing status, and work order priority to view in a Gantt chart like the one shown here:

-When doing this, a popup box will appear with additional details about that same work order, such as the relationship to the secondary compressor functional location.
-The graph on the right side of the screen shows the scheduling features of the app, where you can see overlapping maintenance and adjust the start dates within this same screen.
+The next figure shows a popup box that appears when you click on a line item, allowing you to update the dates on the work order.
+The graph on the right side of the screen shows the scheduling features of the app, where you can see overlapping maintenance activities and adjust the start dates.

-These two SAP Fiori apps should be a big benefit to maintenance planners working with an SAP S/4HANA system.
-Which app is more interesting to you?
+These SAP Fiori apps should be a big benefit to maintenance planners working with an SAP S/4HANA system.
+Which app is most interesting to you?

-Editor’s note: This post has been adapted from a section of the book Logistics with SAP S/4HANA: An Introduction by Deb Bhattacharjee, Vadhi Narasimhamurti, Chaitanaya Desai, Guillermo B. Vazquez, and Tom Walsh.
+Editor’s note: This post has been adapted from a section of the book Logistics with SAP S/4HANA: An Introduction by Deb Bhattacharjee, Vishal Khandalkar, Falguni Thompson, and Guillermo B. Vazquez.